JCassio1/Tic-Tac-Toe/README.md

 ## What have I learnt

- Markup : 1.
-Create and Scan QR Codes
+∙ Create and Scan QR Codes
-              1. A nested numbered list
+∙ A nested numbered list
-              2. Which is numbered
+∙ Which is numbered
-          2. Use multipeer connectivity
+∙ Use multipeer connectivity
-          3. Table views specifically for scoreboards
+∙ Table views specifically for scoreboards
-          4. Human vs Machine gameplay logic
+∙ Human vs Machine gameplay logic

 ## Getting Started